rahathanjum01/AgentGuard/README.md

 It reports retrieval and end-to-end p50/p95 separately and prints active retrieval modes.
 A run is a Moss benchmark only when every sample reports `MOSS`; otherwise the output explicitly says that it is not a Moss benchmark.
 Configure the Moss credentials above and populate the configured index (for the deployed demo, `agentguard-context-v2`) before recording Moss results.

-When `MOSS_ENABLED=true`, the benchmark first performs one Moss preflight request.
+When Moss credentials are configured (and `MOSS_ENABLED` is not explicitly `false`), the benchmark first performs one Moss preflight request.
 If it cannot retrieve through Moss, it stops before the full run to conserve cloud usage.

 The gateway connects to retrieval through `src/retrieval_service.py`.
 That service selects the Moss adapter when configured, uses the `LOCAL_DEMO` provider only when Moss is not configured, normalizes the result, and fails closed with `MOSS_ERROR` when a configured provider fails.
 Retrieval evidence is returned separately from the policy decision; retrieval alone never authorizes a tool.